How require() Works in Node.js: CommonJS Module Loading Explained

 }

-Node.js doesn’t just execute module code directly.
+Node.js doesn’t execute your module code directly.
 It wraps every file’s contents in a function before running it:

 (function (exports, require, module, __filename, __dirname) {